New Jack

 Jerome Young (January 3, 1963 – May 14, 2021) was an American professional wrestler better known by his ring name New Jack.
-He was best known for his time with Extreme Championship Wrestling (ECW), where he became notorious for his willingness to take dangerous bumps and his stiff hardcore wrestling style, often taking high risks and known for shooting on opponents, including the 1996 Mass Transit incident and an altercation with Gypsy Joe in 2003.
+He was best known for his time with Extreme Championship Wrestling (ECW), where he became notorious for his willingness to take dangerous bumps and his stiff hardcore wrestling style, often taking high risks and known for shooting on opponents, for example his altercation with Gypsy Joe in 2003.
+In 1996, he was a key figure in the Mass Transit incident.
 He is also known for being the only wrestler to have had his entrance music ("Natural Born Killaz" by Ice Cube and Dr. Dre) play throughout his matches in ECW.
 After the promotion closed in 2001, Young spent the rest of his career on the independent circuit until his death in May 2021.

 Early life

 Jerome Young was born on January 3, 1963, in Greensboro, North Carolina.
 In 1968, when he was five years old, he and his siblings witnessed his father stab his mother multiple times after he found out she had been cheating on him with other men.
 Five months later, he shot her in the leg when she tried to leave and take Young with her.
 His father died of a heart attack later in the year.
 He and his mother moved frequently across Georgia, usually trying to stay a step or two ahead of landlords seeking to evict them.

 He attended various schools, before finally graduating from Atlanta's D.M.
 Therrell High School in 1981.
-There, Young had a measure of success in football, which lead to him attending Clark Atlanta University.
-Around the age of fifteen, Young and his friends began robbing local stores, such as gas stations, sporting goods stores, and jewellery stores.
+There, Young had a measure of success in football, which led to him attending Clark Atlanta University.
+Around the age of fifteen, Young and his friends began robbing local stores, such as gas stations, sporting goods stores, and jewelry stores.
 They were eventually caught, and Young spent two years in prison for aggravated robbery.
 After his release, he worked briefly as a truck driver before spending the next decade as a bounty hunter.

 Professional wrestling career

 United States Wrestling Association (1992–1993)

-Young trained under Ray Candy and debuted in 1992 in the Memphis, Tennessee-based United States Wrestling Association (USWA), where he adopted the ring name New Jack, inspired by the 1991 film New Jack City.
-In June 1993, he won his first championship, the USWA World Tag Team Championship with his partner Homeboy, defeating Simply Devine and holding the title for two weeks before losing it to C. W. Bergstrom and Melvin Penrod, Jr. He remained with the company until the end of the summer.
+Young trained under Ray Candy and debuted in 1992 in the Memphis, Tennessee-based United States Wrestling Association (USWA), where he adopted the ring name "New Jack", inspired by the 1991 film New Jack City.
+In June 1993, he won his first championship, the USWA World Tag Team Championship with his partner Homeboy, defeating Simply Devine and holding the title for two weeks before losing it to C. W. Bergstrom and Melvin Penrod Jr. He remained with the company until the end of the summer.